Pseudo-Isotopy and Diffeomorphisms of the 4-Sphere I: Loops of Spheres: Getting to immersed arc position

 \emph{Proof of Proposition \ref{switch invariance} assuming Lemmas \ref{standardizing} - \ref{wframe independence}}: After initial individual isotopies of $\mF$ and $\mW$ supported near $\partial \mF$ and $\partial \mW$ we can assume that $\mF$ and $\mW$ are untwisted.
 Up to ambient isotopy the ambiguity of this process is changing $\mW$ by R and G-twisting.

-We define $I(\mF, \mW)=I(\mF, \mW^*)$ where $\mW^*$ is a finger first to immersed arc $\mW$ framed switching.
+We define $\I(\mF, \mW)=\I(\mF, \mW^*)$ where $\mW^*$ is an order induced $\mW$ framed switching.
 Lemma \ref{standardizing} implies that any two choices are equal up to strong $H_2$-equivalence and restandardization.
-Lemma \ref{homological independence} implies that $I(\mF, \mW)$ is well defined up to $H_2$-equivalence and Lemma \ref{ff independence} implies that $I(\mF, \mW)$ is well defined up to restandardization.
-Finally Lemma \ref{wframe independence} implies that $I(\mF, \mW)$ is well defined up to R and G-twisting of $\mW$.
+Lemma \ref{homological independence} implies that $\I(\mF, \mW)$ is well defined up to $H_2$-equivalence and Lemma \ref{ff independence} implies that $\I(\mF, \mW)$ is well defined up to restandardization.
+Finally Lemma \ref{wframe independence} implies that $\I(\mF, \mW)$ is well defined up to R and G-twisting of $\mW$.

-8pt \emph{Idea of the Proof of Lemmas \ref{standardizing} and \ref {ff independence}}: To prove Lemma \ref{standardizing} we will describe five \emph{basic} restandardization maps and show that if $\mW$ is the standard ordered Whitney system for $R$ and $G$ in framed finger form with $\mW_0$ the standard k-switch, then up to $H_2$-equivalence, any $\mW$-framed $k$-switch $\mW_1$ is a restandardization of $\mW_0$ via a composition of these basic maps.